How to photograph planes in airshow

 Without editing my photos, I might not have got any good images at all this summer.
 Someone may think that I did not get good images no matter how much I edit them.
-To my defence I would like to remind that photography is art and art is the artists idea of reality.
+In my defense, I would like to remind you that photography is art and art is the artist’s idea of reality.
 So, I edit my photos as I like.
-Here’s some more.
+Here are some more.

 Hope for clear skies